Educational Development Chair

 Delta Academy has taken many forms.
 In some chapters, the Academies are after-school or Saturday programs; others are weekly or biweekly throughout the school year; and still other programs occur monthly.
 At a minimum, chapters plan and implement varied activities based upon the needs of the early adolescents in their areas.
 The activities implemented most often include computer training, self-esteem and etiquette workshops, field trips for science experiences and for college exposure, and special outings to cultural events, fancy dinners, museums, plays, and concerts.

-Members of the Leavenworth Alumnae Chapter read stories authored by African-Americans to kindergartners and first graders at Anthony, Brewer, Lawson and Leavenworth elementary schools in observation of the National African-American Read-In during Black History Month in February 2020.
+Members of the Leavenworth Alumnae Chapter read stories authored by African-Americans to kindergartners, 1st, and 2nd graders at Anthony, Brewer, Lawson, and Lansing Elementary schools in observation of the National African-American Read-In during Black History Month.
+With the success of the program, we have now expanded to a monthly read-in within the schools.